 There is a growing need to help environments and communities become resilient to climate change.
 We are working to adapt our conservation projects to meet the needs of communities and to better protect and preserve local ecosystems.

 In 2022, we developed a “climate lens” to help inform and guide how we develop future.
 The framework provides us with tools and strategies for developing our conservation work.
 It will also help us deepen our understanding of climate change and its impacts on local ecosystems and communities.
-We are building new partnerships with organizations working on the impacts of climate change, in particular on the Urban Heat Island (UHI) effect.

 How the lens works